ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Methodology

-We now introduce a novel method, which we call Extended Restricted Open-shell Pariser-Parr-Pople theory or ExROPPP for short, for the rapid and accurate simulation of spin-pure excited states of organic $\pi$-conjugated radicals.
-This method marries the idea of XCIS\cite{lon55a,mau96a} with PPP theory\cite{par04a,par04b,pop53a,pop55a,par53a,par56a} using the restricted open-shell method of Ref.~\citenum{lon55a}.
-We implement the equations in Sections~\ref{sec:rohf} and \ref{sec:ppp} in an in-house code, using the same parameters as those for closed-shell molecules, to form the restricted open-shell Fock matrix in PPP theory and to subsequently obtain the optimized molecular orbital coefficients and orbital energies by solving the Roothaan equations iteratively until convergence of the total energy.
-The essential equations of XCIS discussed in Section~\ref{sec:xcis} (see $\mathrm{\mathbf{H_{\textrm{XCIS}}^x}}$, $\mathrm{\mathbf{H_{\textrm{XCIS}}^s}}$, $\mathrm{\mathbf{M_{\textrm{XCIS}}^x}}$ and $\mathrm{\mathbf{M_{\textrm{XCIS}}^s}}$ in Tables~\ref{tab:hxcis}--\ref{tab:dip_rot}) are then implemented to form and diagonalize the XCIS Hamiltonian to give the energies and expansion coefficients of the XCIS excited states, and to compute their dipole moments and oscillator strengths for plotting of linear absorption spectra.
+We introduce a novel method, which we call ExROPPP (\textbf{Ex}tended \textbf{R}estricted \textbf{O}pen-shell \textbf{P}ariser-\textbf{P}arr-\textbf{P}ople theory) for the rapid and accurate simulation of spin-pure excited states of organic $\pi$-conjugated radicals.
+This method marries the idea of XCIS\cite{lon55a,mau96a} with PPP theory\cite{par53a,pop53a,pop55a,par56a, kou67a} using the restricted open-shell method of Ref.~\citenum{lon55a}.
+We implement the equations in Sections~\ref{sec:rohf} and \ref{sec:ppp} in an in-house code, using the same parameters as those used previously for closed-shell molecules,\cite{hel19a,gre22a} to form the restricted open-shell Fock matrix in PPP theory and to subsequently obtain the optimized molecular orbital coefficients and orbital energies by solving the Roothaan equations iteratively until convergence of the total energy.
+The essential equations of XCIS discussed in Section~\ref{sec:xcis} (see $\mathrm{\mathbf{H_{\textrm{XCIS}}^x}}$, $\mathrm{\mathbf{H_{\textrm{XCIS}}^s}}$, $\mathrm{\mathbf{M_{\textrm{XCIS}}^x}}$ and $\mathrm{\mathbf{M_{\textrm{XCIS}}^s}}$ in SI Tables IX, X, XIII and XIV) are then implemented to form and diagonalize the XCIS Hamiltonian to give the energies and expansion coefficients of the XCIS excited states, and to compute their dipole moments and oscillator strengths for the plotting of linear absorption spectra.
 This method was benchmarked on a series of alternant hydrocarbon radicals and the results of these computations can be found in Section~\ref{sec:result}.
-However, we must stress that this method is not limited to just alternant hydrocarbon radicals.
+However, we must stress that this method is not limited to just alternant hydrocarbon radicals but can be applied to any radical with one unpaired electron in its ground state.